johnny-woodtke/vercel-bun/README.md

 ## Overview

-`@godsreveal/vercel-bun` is a custom Vercel runtime that enables you to run serverless functions using the [Bun](https://bun.sh) JavaScript runtime instead of Node.js.
+vercel-bun is a custom Vercel runtime that enables you to run serverless functions using the [Bun](https://bun.sh) JavaScript runtime instead of Node.js.
 This runtime provides improved performance, better TypeScript support, and access to Bun's native APIs.

 ## Features